-Each student is required to submit a research paper covering one particular type of drugs covered in this course.
-Each paper must address: (a) the Class of this drug, (b) its history and prevalence in the United States, (c) the short & long-term effect that it has on the human body, (d) the way this particular substance is seen by the larger society, (e) how special populations are impacted by this substance, (f) prevention methods, and (g) at least one treatment modality.
-Your paper should be 6-8 pages total.
-That page count includes a Title Page (page 1), 4-6 pages of content (pages 2 - 5/6/7), and a reference page (page 6, 7 or 8 - depending on the content length).
+Each paper must address: (a) the Class of this drug (or type of compulsion), (b) its history and prevalence in the United States, (c) the short & long-term effect that it has on the human body, (d) the way this particular substance is seen by the larger society, (e) how special populations are impacted by this substance, (f) prevention methods, and (g) at least one treatment modality.
+Students are encouraged to use headers as a way of breaking of their paper/orienting the reader.

+Papers must be between 6-8 pages in total.
+That page count includes a Title Page (page 1), 4-6 pages of content (pages 2-5, 6, or 7), and a one-page reference page (the final page of your submission).
 Students are required to include at least 4 individual citations (using APA format), attaching a list of references to the back of their paper.
-Headers are a great way to organize your paper but are not required.